ManasaMaddi05/National-Power-Outage-Duration-Predictor/README.md

 Despite the moderate accuracy, the model struggles with classifying **Long** and **Moderate** outages, with **precision and recall both below 0.25** for these categories.
 Additionally, there were **433 missing values in X_train and 118 in X_test**, suggesting that better handling of missing data may improve results.

+### Is the Baseline Model Good?
+Overall, this baseline model is not very strong.
+While it shows some success in predicting Severe outages, it performs poorly on other outage types and has clear imbalances in precision and recall.
+This indicates that improvements—such as better handling of missing data, using more advanced modeling techniques, or adjusting for class imbalance—are needed to make it a more reliable predictor.

 ## Final Model